Barotrauma: Outcomes

 Following barotrauma of the ears or lungs from diving the diver should not dive again until cleared by a diving doctor.
 After ear injury examination will include a hearing test and a demonstration that the middle ear can be autoinflated.
 Recovery can take weeks to months.

 Epidemiology

 An estimate of in the order of 1000 dive injuries per year occur in the United States and Canada.
 Many of these involve barotrauma, with nearly 50% of reported injuries involving middle ear barotrauma.
 Diving injuries tend to correlate with trait anxiety and a tendency to panic, lack of experience, advancing age and reduction in fitness, alcohol usage, obesity, asthma, chronic sinusitis and otitis.

 Barotrauma in other animals

 Whales and dolphins develop severely disabling barotrauma when exposed to excessive pressure changes induced by navy sonar, oil industry airguns, explosives, undersea earthquakes and volcanic eruptions.
 Injury and mortality of fish, marine mammals, including sea otters, seals, dolphins and whales, and birds by underwater explosions has been recorded in several studies.
-Bats can suffer fatal barotrauma in the low pressure zones behind the blades of wind turbines due to their more fragile mammalian lung structure in comparison with the more robust avian lungs, which are less affected by pressure change.